mbarrera2020/python-challenge/README.md

   * greatest decrease in losses (date and amount) over the entire period
   * other:
     - display the results on the terminal
-    - export a text file wiht the results and store in a specific folder
+    - export a text file with the results and store in a specific folder

 ## PyPoll
 The PyPoll Python script processes a csv file and produces an election analysis text file.
+  * uses lists, tuples, dictionary, zip, sort function, data formatting

 Input:
 CSV file